Canon T7i vs Sony RX1

 It is notable that the T7i offers wifi support, while the RX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T7i and the RX1 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the RX1 have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T7i and RX1 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Sony RX1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T7i and the Sony RX1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.